memoio/memo-gitbook/docs/community/resource.md

 # MEMO Resources

-MEMO is a modular data layer that contributes to the development of Web3 as a Web3 infrastructure.
+MEMO is a data layer that contributes to the development of Web3 as a Web3 infrastructure.
 Here are some of our resource links.
 Welcome to communicate with us.

 ## Contact Us